 Early December.
 Californian college student Frank Halloran has just found out that all his memories are false implants put there by Professor Ivo.
 Frank is actually Kid Amazo.
 Half human, half robot, Frank has all the powers of his “father” Amazo.
 Part of him is evil, the other part is good.
 After watching the JLA battle Amazo, Frank decides to fight his evil half by becoming the superhero known as The Kid.
 A few days later, the Kid easily takes down a crime-gang amazingly called The Bin Ladens and then a new Gotham villain called The Glass Key.
 Amazo, angry that his “son” has chosen the light side over the dark side, begins fighting him.
 The JLA chooses to watch instead of act, to see how things play out.
 Amazo backs down and the Kid officially earns his superhero stripes—that is until two days later, when Wonder Woman has a chat with the Kid’s girlfriend and the latter decides she wants nothing to do with a crazy robot vigilante boyfriend.
 The Kid blames Wonder Woman for his loss and decides he now wants to be a villain like dear old dad.
 For some reason, the JLA meets in the Batcave instead of the Watchtower to discuss the matter, and the Kid, now going by Kid Amazo, spies on the team within.
 A day later Kid Amazo busts into the Batcave and fights Batman one-on-one.
 The JLA then chases Kid Amazo back to California, where Batman tells everyone that unlike his dad, who can replicate the powers of each JLA member, Kid Amazo can replicate the personalities of each JLA member.
 Kid Amazo runs for cover into the waiting arms of Professor Ivo, who reveals that Kid Amazo’s girlfriend is actually who she appears to be.
 Kid Amazo’s girlfriend is really Sara Shapiro-Ives, Professor Ivo’s daughter.
 But that’s not all.
 Sara is also Kid Amazo’s biological mother!
 Kid Amazo has been banging his own mom!
 Kid Amazo freaks out, goes all Taxi Driver and shaves a mohawk into his head and begins kicking the crap out of the JLA.
 At one point Kid Amazo beats up Batman, steals his costume and wears it into battle.
 Eventually, having the combative personalities of each JLA member within his brain causes a major malfunction, which in turn causes Kid Amazo to self-destruct.
 The JLA is victorious, but they learn that they each harbor vastly deep-rooted distrust and personal insecurity towards each other.

-–NOTE: Superman starts to deal with the events of Superman Vol. 2 #204-206, which detail the beginnings of the “For Tomorrow” story-arc.
+–NOTE: In Superman Vol. 2 #204-206 (“FOR TOMORROW”).
+Superman deals with the opening act of the “For Tomorrow” story-arc.
 A mysterious “Vanishing” occurs, where over a million random people, including Lois Lane, simply disappear off the face of the Earth.
 Superman will investigate the “Vanishing” for the rest of this year (i.e. the rest of December, overlapping with the Gotham Central issues below) and well into January of the next calendar year.

 –NOTE: In Gotham Central #26-27.
 December 10-11.
 Catwoman is wrongly accused of murder, but is quickly able to clear her name.
 (Batman is not in these issues.)